OpenLightingProject/rdm-app/README.md

 ```

 #### Important!
-When you are finished debugging to run
+When you are finished debugging, remember to run
 ```bash
 grunt copy-cleanup
 ```